prophet-on-that/sysconfig/README.md

 executing `stow -t ~ emacs` will create symlinks to all emacs-related dotfiles in the home directory.
 Similarly, links can later be removed with `stow -t ~ -D <subdir>`.

+### X setup

+To set the desktop background to a given image, set up a symlink to the image as `$HOME/xbackground`.
+The X configuration file `.xprofile` will set the background to this image, where it exists.